MohammadAObed/docs-common/docs/guides/project-creation-common.md

 ## Typescript

 - In any project you work on with typescript, open any ts file in it then do the following:
-  - first hit ctrl+shift+p → type select typescript version → select the workspace version → again hit ctrl+shift+p → type & click on restart typescript
+  - first hit ctrl+shift+p → type `select typescript version` → select the workspace version → again hit ctrl+shift+p → type & click on restart typescript
+- Any ts error you encounter that you think is not correct, just restart typescript by ctrl+shift+p → type & click on `Restart TS Server`

 ## Reference Projects